 The EPC has, in conjunction with a national PSP community, identified one or more NASOs in respect of each SEPA community.
-A NASO is responsible for providing basic guidance on the adherence process and on adherence applications through a helpdesk, for liaising with the Secretariat in respect of an application (as required) and for such other tasks as the EPC or any organ of the EPC may request it to perform from time to time.
-A NASO also carries out a basic preliminary review of an adherence application, if requested to do so.
+A NASO is responsible for providing basic guidance on the adherence process and on adherence applications through a helpdesk, for liaising with the Secretariat in respect of an application (as requested by the applicant) and for such other tasks as the EPC may request it to perform from time to time.
+A NASO also carries out a basic preliminary review of an adherence application, if requested by the applicant to do so.
 The EPC publishes a list of NASOs on the EPC Website.
 A NASO could be a national PSP association(s) or a regulatory body, which has agreed to conduct the task on behalf of the national community.